YingqiangGe/yingqiangge.github.io/_pages/about.md

 ## About Me
 Welcome!

-I'm Yingqiang Ge, a research assistant at Rutger University.
+I'm Yingqiang Ge, an Applied Scientist at Amazon.
 I earned my Ph.D. degree in the Computer Science Department at [Rutgers University, New Brunswick, NJ](https://www.rutgers.edu/) in 2023, under the supervision of [Prof. Yongfeng Zhang](http://yongfeng.me/).
 Before that, I received M.S. degree from Rutgers University in 2019 and B.S. degree from [Zhengzhou University](http://english.zzu.edu.cn/) in 2017.

 My research interests lie in the interface of Machine Learning and Information Retrieval with specific focus on: Recommender System, Economic Recommendation, Explainable Recommendation, Fairness-aware Recommendation and Causal Recommendation.
 In addition, I also explore the interplay between recommender systems and various perspectives of Trustworthy AI.